Supergrass: Reformation (2019–present)

 On 27 November, Supergrass released Live on Other Planets, a live album consisting of songs recorded at various dates on their recent reunion tour.
 The album was released to mark the band's 25th anniversary; to capture the reunion gigs and thank the fans who attended; and to support grassroots music venues, with proceeds from the album's sales going to the #SaveOurVenues campaign in aid of venues struggling due to the pandemic.

-On September 3, 2022 the band performed a short 3-song set at the Taylor Hawkins Tribute Concert at Wembley Stadium.
+On 3 September 2022 the band performed a 3-song set at the Taylor Hawkins Tribute Concert at Wembley Stadium.
 Gaz Coombes also took lead vocal duties on covers of David Bowie's "Modern Love" (performed with Nile Rodgers) and the Police's "Every Little Thing She Does Is Magic" (performed with Foo Fighters alongside Stewart Copeland on drums).
 Following the performance, Gaz Coombes confirmed on his social media that it was the band's "final Supergrass reunion show".
 "I want to thank all you [Supergrass] fans for the love and incredible support you've shown us over the last three years," he wrote.
 "It's been a blast."
 Shortly thereafter, Coombes announced a return to his solo career – as did Goffey, who confirmed the band's hiatus to NME.
-"Gaz is gonna do something himself, and I've got this thing coming up, so we'll give it a rest for six months and then we’ll see," he said.
+"Gaz is gonna do something himself, and I've got this thing coming up, so we'll give it a rest for six months and then we'll see," he said.

+On 16 September 2024, the band reunited to announce that they would play a 30th Anniversary tour of I Should Coco, in May 2025.